Capital Increase

 A business idea is useless if there isn’t enough capital to make it a reality.

-what is a capital increase
+What is a capital increase?

 Why do you need to increase capital?

-Sources and methods
+Sources and Methods

-The company can raise funds for various purposes, depending on the term, which varies from very short to quite long.
+The company can raise funds for various purposes, depending on the term, which ranges from very short to quite long.
 The total amount of the company’s financial needs depends on the type and size of the business.

-• investing your own savings;
+- investing your own savings;

-• borrowing from friends and family;
+- borrowing from friends and family;

-• arranging advance payments from commercial banks;
+- arranging upfront payments from commercial banks;

-• borrowing from financial institutions.
+- seeking loans from financial institutions.

-Options for raising capital
+Options for Raising Capital

 Issuance of shares